cspray/annotated-container/README.md

 - Alias concrete implementations of interfaces annotated with `Service`.
 - Swap out concrete implementations based on environment.
 For example, run a cloud based storage in production, a local filesystem based storage in development, and a virtual filesystem in test.
-- Execute arbitrary methods after service creation by annotating a method with `ServiceSetup`
+- Execute arbitrary methods after service creation by annotating a method with `ServicePrepare`

 This is a new library still in active development!
 Many features are planned for the future... please check out the Roadmap for more details on what's coming.
 Additionally, only the most basic use cases have been tested.
 It is not